Kevin Magnussen: IndyCar career

 In June 2021, Magnussen was drafted in by Arrow McLaren SP to fill in for the injured Felix Rosenqvist at the Grand Prix of Road America.
 He qualified 21st and retired with mechanical issues during the race.

+NASCAR career

+On 3 June 2026, it was announced that Magnussen would make his debut in the NASCAR Cup Series at the Coronado Street Course, driving the No. 91 Chevrolet for Trackhouse Racing.
+He finished 27th and had the fastest lap.

 Mentoring

 Magnussen currently mentors F1 Academy and F4 British Championship driver Alba Larsen.
-Magnussen started mentoring Larsen around 2023 after Larsen competed with Magnussen's younger brother Luca Magnussen who currently competes in the 2025 GB4 Championship.
+Magnussen started mentoring Larsen around 2023 after Larsen competed with Magnussen's younger brother, Luca Magnussen, who currently competes in the 2025 GB4 Championship.